 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending income tax examinations.
-The Company's tax years are still open and subject to adjustment under statute from 2017 to present.
+The Company's tax years are still open under statute from 2018 to present.

-As of December 31, 2021 and 2020, the Company had no liability recorded for unrecognized tax benefit.
+As of December 31, 2022 and 2021, the Company had no liability recorded for unrecognized tax benefit.
 The Company classifies penalties and interest expense related to income tax liabilities as an income tax expense.
-There were no interest and penalties recognized in the statements of operations for the years ended December 31, 2021 and 2020, or accrued on the balance sheets as of December 31, 2021 and 2020.
+There were no interest and penalties recognized in the statements of operations for the years ended December 31, 2022 and 2021, or accrued on the balance sheets as of December 31, 2022 and 2021.

-NOTE 10 - COMMITMENTS AND CONTINGENCIES
+NOTE 9 - COMMITMENTS AND CONTINGENCIES